 Daniela Schlatzer, BA, has over 15 years of analytical chemistry experience in both clinical and research environments.
 At Magellan Laboratories and GlaxoSmithKline, Ms. Schlatzer developed and managed both small molecule (SRM, MRM analysis) and large molecule (protein/peptide analysis) biomarker discovery efforts in clinical studies.
 Prior to her position in the Center for Proteomics and Bioinformatics, Ms. Schlatzer was a Senior Research Scientist at GlaxoSmithKline for seven years conducting proteomic research in disease and biomarker discovery.
 In Ms. Schlatzer's current position, she has implemented a label free protein expression analysis platform for biomarker discovery in support of clinical proteomic studies.
 She provides project management and consulting services regarding experimental design for discovery and verification analysis as well as project plan development to research clinicians within the university and external collaborators.

 Elizabeth Tracy, PhD, MSW, BA, is the Grace Longwell Coyle Professor in Social Work at the Jack, Joseph and Morton Mandel School of Applied Social Sciences.
 She teaches courses in direct social work practice theory and methods in the master level program and a seminar in social work education and teaching in the doctoral program.
-She has also directed the school social work program that leads to licensure through the Ohio Department of Education for master level and post master level students.
-Reflecting her interest in schools and families, she has served on the advisory board to the Center for Math and Science Education, UCITE.
+She has also directed the school social work program that leads to licensure through the Ohio Department of Education for master and post-master level students.
+Reflecting her interest in schools and families, she has served on the advisory board to the Center for Math and Science Education, UCITE, and as faculty associate of the Schubert Center for Child Development.
 Dr. Tracy received her doctoral degree and masters in social work from the University of Washington, and her bachelor’s degree from Radcliffe College.